 - From a primarily foreign brand so after-purchase support may be limited

 One of the newest competitors in the audio market to make this list is Bluedio, a Chinese company that became a registered brand in the USA back in 2009.

-Their U Plus Pro model is designed for a closed-back, over-ear listening experience that offers extra bass performance.
-Bluedio markets these headphones for consumer use, but vouch that they are good enough for a DJ to use.
+Their V2 Victory bass headphone is designed for a closed-back, over-ear listening experience that offers extra bass performance.
+Bluedio markets these headphones for consumer use (geared for bassheads), but vouch that they are good enough for a DJ to use.

 For years SkullCandy has been producing consumer-focused headphones that are both cosmetically appealing and well-performing for casual consumer listening.
-Their Crusher model is our top pick for wireless bass headphones and is priced low enough for most consumers' budgets.
+Their Crusher model is our top pick for wireless bass headphones and is priced low enough for a basshead on a budget.

 The Crushers are offered in an all-black or gray/tan color choices with subtle SkullCandy branding on the sides and plenty of padding for added comfort during extended use.
 One of the reasons we love the Crushers and picked them as our best bass wireless headphones is the versatility brought forth in the foldable design and integrated controls.